devpatel301/devpatel301.github.io/README.md

 ## Tech Stack

-Built with plain HTML, CSS, and JavaScript — keeping it simple and fast.
+Built with plain HTML, CSS, and JavaScript.

 ## Get in Touch